Automatic Spans

 | Metrics | Event duration histogram is recorded when this span ends |

-For HTTP events, the root span is typically created by the OpenTelemetry HTTP instrumentation (@opentelemetry/instrumentation-http).
-The SpanInjector attaches to it rather than creating a duplicate.
+For HTTP events, the root span is designed to come from the OpenTelemetry HTTP instrumentation (@opentelemetry/instrumentation-http), with the SpanInjector attaching to it rather than creating a duplicate.

 For non-HTTP events (CLI, Workflow), the SpanInjector creates a span named "{EventType} Event" (e.g. CLI Event, WF Event).